Updated: May 15, 2021

 Being young and enthusiastic, a Mini Sheepadoodle puppy can bite hard!
 Many families and children interpret this as aggression and become startled or react by yelling or other sharp sounds and movements, which tends to only exacerbate the Sheepadoodle’s herding instincts.
 As you can see with young children this herding behavior can quickly turn into a vicious cycle!
 The natural wild play of young children sets off the natural herding/nipping behavior of the OES which in turn provokes more high-key behaviors from the child, and in turn drives up the excitement of the Sheepadoodle!

 If you have children or grandchildren, but are still set on this bubbly, affectionate breed, then we would recommend an F1b or other later doodle generation that has a higher percentage of poodle parentage to help mitigate the herding instinct.

 To give an overall perspective on what living with a mini Sheepadoodle is like, we turned to some of our owners.
 Owners described jumping and nipping as common frustrations and admitted their Sheepadoodles can be “stubborn” at times.
 But they also described their Sheepadoodles as having “incredibly big hearts” and making them laugh often.
 “They are just so happy that it’s hard not to be happy when you are with them!” described one owner.

-So, in conclusion, if you are up for a dog who has a lot of pizazz and love inside of a smaller body, than the Mini Sheepadoodle may be right for you.
+So, in conclusion, if you are up for a pet who has a lot of pizazz and love inside of a smaller designer dog breed, the Mini Sheepadoodle may be right for you.
 But be prepared to put in consistent effort with training and make sure you have the time to devote to exercising and providing enough mental and social stimulation for your devoted companion.
 Your Mini Sheepadoodle will repay you with all the love and joy in the world!